-Shamsie’s characters seem to notice beauty in the tragic.
+Shamsie’s characters are aware of the many tragedies surrounding them and seem to notice beauty in the tragic.
 They seem intent on finding and communicating it.
 They teach us, at moments, ‘how to notice the world’ despite the sense of imminent end surrounding them.
-(I think this is the beauty of the tragic form…so much is going on, everything feels precarious and we are scared at every moment, yet, the description, the content of the tragedy, (in this case, Shamsie’s novel) has so much beauty.
+I think this is the beauty of the tragic form that Shamsie draws on; so much is going on, everything feels precarious and we are scared at every moment, yet, the description, the content of the tragedy, (in this case, Shamsie’s novel) has so much beauty.
 So much life.
-The urge to live is brought out… and the moments of living actually happen.
+The urge to live is brought out by Hiroko and Sajjad’s story and the moments of living actually happen despite the tragedy.

-Shamsie considers the interaction between humans and tragedy where the tragic moment is seemingly caused by something so inhuman: nuclear power, bombs, 9/11… ‘modern’ warfare.
+Shamsie demonstrates the interaction between humans and tragedy where the tragic moment is seemingly caused by something so inhuman: nuclear power, bombs, 9/11 ‘modern’ warfare.

 There is a moment in the novel when Harry comments on Hiroko and Sajjad’s pairing:

 ‘partition and bomb’ (Hiroko survived the Nagasaki bombing and Sajjad, partition) ‘the two of you are proof that humans can overcome anything’.

 Despite the formative tragedy they have overcome Hiroko and Sajjad continue to live on in the moment, they live and experience a lifetime of each others love.
 In fact, their lifetime of love begins after the bombing and partition.The memory and impact of each other’s tragedy exists through their pairing; in marriage and companionship.
 They honour each other’s experiences, ‘negotiate’ between them, they ‘notice the world’ through sharing their languages and tragic experiences.
 They find a home in different corners of the world and solace in each other’s languages.